 Viruses can be thought of as seeds.
 The virus particles are extremely small.
 Much too small to be seen with the naked eye, viruses can only be seen with electron microscopes.
-All viruses are contain proteins and genetic material (DNA or RNA).
-Some also surrounded by a fatty (lipid) layer.
+All viruses contain proteins and genetic material (DNA or RNA).
+Some are also surrounded by a fatty (lipid) layer.

 When a virus particle - called a virion - lands on a target cell, the virus binds tightly and enters the cell.
 Once inside, the virus undergoes a change in shape and begins to hijack the machinery of the infected cell.
-After infection, the host cell becomes a virus producing factory, releasing more viruses to repeat the cycle.
+After infection, the host cell becomes a virus-producing factory, releasing more viruses to repeat the cycle.

 Different viruses infect different kinds of cells and different kinds of hosts.
-Some only infect a single species (i.e. only cats or only humans) and some can infect several different kinds of host.
+Some only infect a single species (i.e. only cats or only humans) and some can infect several different kinds of hosts.
 Even bacteria have viruses that attack them.

-Coronaviruses are viruses that are known to infect several kinds of animals and to cause disease in humans and animal hosts.
+Coronaviruses are viruses that are known to infect several kinds of animals and cause disease in humans and animal hosts.
 The virus' genetic material is RNA and the protein core is surrounded by a double lipid layer (called a bilayer).
 Sticking out of the lipid layer are proteins that act like magnets to bind the virus to target proteins on host cells.1

 Different coronaviruses can cause human diseases ranging from mild to very severe.
 Previous outbreaks of severe disease caused by coronaviruses include SARS and MERS.

 The current global outbreak (pandemic) is being caused by a coronavirus that has been named SARS-CoV-2.
 The name reflects the close relatedness between the current virus and the one that caused the SARS and MERS outbreaks.2 3

 The SARS-CoV-2 virus is spread by droplets released when infected people cough, sneeze, or just breathe out.
 Those droplets can be inhaled by nearby people or can land on surfaces and then get onto the skin of other people.
 If the virus-containing droplets come in contact with mucous membranes, the viruses can enter the body and start a new infection in that person